 As for Doug…I believe I have finally put the emotional affair behind us and have forgiven him.
 Like I wrote about yesterday, it has been a process.
 It was something that I tried to rush, but ended up frustrated because I wasn’t there yet.

 I knew that forgiving him would set us both free and enable our relationship to grow, but for a long time it just wasn’t possible.
 I wasn’t there emotionally to the level that Doug was.

 For me I had to totally feel all the emotions caused by the betrayal: grief, anger, guilt and denial.
 Because of the roller coaster ride associated with these emotions and experiences, I wasn’t able to experience each emotion fully.

 I also had a lot of work to do on myself.
 I really needed to figure out how I fit into all this mess.
 I really needed to sort out my behaviors and how they contributed to the demise of our marriage.
-I had to figure how to be a better wife and a better person.
+I had to figure out how to be a better wife and a better person.

 I believe that in order to fully forgive Doug that he had to take responsibility for the affair.
 He had to truly understand the pain that the affair caused and show remorse for his actions.
 This has also been a process for him, and I believe he had to peel away a lot of layers to arrive there; anger, resentment, entitlement, selfishness, etc.

 Doug also had to look deep within himself to figure out how he ended up in the affair in the first place.
 It is hard to comprehend, but I believe the way we dealt with the aftermath of the affair really set the time table for forgiveness.

 I can confirm that we made many mistakes along the way, however every situation is different and there isn’t really a set way to deal with an affair.
 There is no systematic instruction manual for affair recovery.
 We dealt with the situation the best way we knew how.